 How do you know, then, that what you're buying is really environmentally friendly?
 As with "organic" labeling, there's a lack of unified "shade-grown" certification criteria in the coffee industry.
 If you see the certification seal of the Rainforest Alliance or the Smithsonian Migratory Bird Center ("Bird Friendly"), you can be sure you're buying truly shade-grown beans.
 Audubon Shade Grown Coffee, Arbor Day Foundation coffee, Peace coffee, and Birds and Beans coffee, and Starbucks Organic Shade Grown Mexico coffee are also grown traditionally.
 (For a more extensive list, see The Daily Green.)

-For more information on shade coffee and related topics, look over the links on the next page.
+For more information on shade coffee and related topics, look over the links below.